What We Do

 - Alcohol is shit… It’s poison and pure shit

-- This cannot be done alone and you’ll have to meet super fun people
+- This cannot be done alone and you’ll have to meet super fun people alone the way

 - Laughter is required

 - A new life is not located in your comfort zone; you need to accomplish tasks that feel uncomfortable

 - Don’t forget the results of the alcohol assessment test, our unconscious minds try to convince us that we are a normal drinkers